On this page

 Waning Moon and Angel Numbers

-Seeing 777 during the Waning Moon suggests that the releasing process is leading to spiritual growth and wisdom.
-This deeply spiritual number indicates that what you’re letting go of was blocking your spiritual evolution.
+Seeing 777 signifies that the releasing process you’re undergoing is leading to spiritual growth and wisdom.
+This deeply spiritual number indicates that what you’re letting go of was blocking your evolution.
 Trust the process and recognize the sacred nature of endings.

-Angel number 555 during the Waning Moon indicates that the changes occurring through release are positive transformations.
-Even if letting go feels difficult or sad, this number confirms that transformation is serving your highest good.
+Angel number 555 indicates that the changes occurring through release are positive transformations.
+Even if letting go stirs sadness, this number confirms that transformation is for your highest good.
 Embrace change rather than resisting it.

 Crystals for the Waning Moon

-Labradorite protects your energy during the Waning Moon while enhancing intuitive awareness.
-This mystical stone helps you access the wisdom available during this introspective phase and protects against energy vampires or negative entities that might try to fill the space you’re clearing.
+Labradorite protects your energy while enhancing intuitive awareness.
+This mystical stone helps you access the wisdom available during this introspective phase and guards against energy drains that may arise as you clear your space.

 Journal Prompts for Waning Moon